Kerem-Bar/taylor-swift-spotify-sml/README.md

 To resolve severe data leakage caused by sonically identical entries across catalog re-recordings and expanded editions, individual release titles were consolidated into unified `album_family` entities (for example, consolidating the original, deluxe, and re-recorded releases of *1989* under a single `1989` album family).

 The discography was partitioned using `scikit-learn`'s `GroupShuffleSplit` under an out-of-sample holdout strategy (80/20 train-test ratio).
-This guaranteed that entire unseen eras—comprising the `1989`, `folklore`, and `evermore` album families, were strictly isolated into `X_test`, ensuring the models were evaluated entirely on out-of-sample discographic contexts.
+This guaranteed that entire unseen eras—comprising the `1989`, `folklore`, and `evermore` album families—were strictly isolated into `X_test`, ensuring the models were evaluated entirely on out-of-sample discographic contexts.
 This exact train-test partition (`X_train`, `X_test`, `y_train`, `y_test`) was held identical across all three benchmarked regression architectures to ensure strict comparative validity.

 ### 3. Chronological Feature Extraction & Categorical Dummy Substitution